kaosagnt/ansible-everyday/README.md

 almost on a daily basis.
 Therefore you will have to fill out some information rather than to continually rewrite playbooks for very common tasks.
 These playbooks are not a substitute for writing Ansbile Playbooks in the traditional sense using roles and the like.
-You will still need to write those if your deploying 100 new servers and the like.
+You will still need to write those if you are deploying 100 new servers.
 These scripts/playbooks allow you to get those everyday administration tasks completed.

 A lot of the playbooks are designed for RHEL (or it's derivatives eg Centos/Fedora) but many are not and will work on other Operating Systems.